-- Acquisition of land, including taking of land by eminent domain
+- Acquire land, including eminent domain

-- Issuance of bonds and borrowing of money
+- Issue bonds and borrow money

 Additional Program Information